Naman1997/VAAK/README.md

 For now, we did not study the American Sign Language, so we used the sensors to send alphabet combinations instead.
 For example, since we have 26 alphabets, we use 5 flex sensors and assign each binary combinaion of the input to a specific alphabet.
+In this repository, however, we have only used 2 sensors, so make sure to edit the .ino file accordingly.

 So the project can be divided in the following parts: